SSA News and Announcements

 - House Holds Hearings on NEHRP Reauthorization (26 Jun 2009)

-Readers of the Bulletin of the Seismological Society of America (BSSA) no longer have to wait for rhe two months between issues of BSSA to read new articles.
-Beginning October 8th BSSA articles are being "Published Ahead of Print" (also known as "E-First" or "Pre-issue" publishing).
+Readers of Seismological Research Letters (SRL) no longer have to wait for two months between issues to read new articles.
+Beginning October 1st SRL joins BSSA in publishing articles "ahead of print."
 As soon as an article has been reviewed, approved, copyedited, and formatted for publication, rather than being held until an entire issue is ready, it will be posted online.
-Every Tuesday BSSA articles which have been approved for publication in a future issue of BSSA will be made available to SSA members and BSSA subscribers.
+Every Wednesday SRL articles that have been approved for publication in a future issue of SRL will be made available to SSA members.

 To receive the weekly "Publish Ahead of Print" Contents alert email sign-up here..